hazelcast/hazelcast-jet-reference-manual/src/API.md

 across the whole cluster.
 On a local edge, each member will have its own processor for each partition ID.

 Each processor can be assigned multiple partitions.
-The global umber of partitions is controlled by the number of partitions in the underlying Hazelcast configuration.
+The global number of partitions is controlled by the number of partitions in the underlying Hazelcast configuration.
 For more information about Hazelcast partitioning, see the [Hazelcast reference guide](http://docs.hazelcast.org/docs/latest/manual/html-single/index.html#data-partitioning)